-At The Native Antigen Company we offer a wide range of native Clostridium difficile toxins and toxoids, and related antibodies, including to C. Tetani toxin, to support IVD assay development and vaccine R&D.
+The Native Antigen Company offers a wide range of native Clostridium difficile toxins, toxoids and related antibodies, including the C. tetani toxin, for IVD assay development and vaccine R&D.

-In recent years the emergence of a hypervirulent strain of C. difficile BI/NAP1/027 has caused an new epidemic of C.difficile in the developed world and has raised significant concern within the global health care community.
+In recent years the emergence of a hypervirulent strain of C. difficile, BI/NAP1/027 has caused an epidemic in the developed world and has raised significant concern within the global health care community.
 In addition to increased rates of mortality, BI/BAP1/07 has been reported in individuals previously considered to be low-risk, including outbreaks in peripartum women and health-care workers (Ghose, C).
-Treatment for cases of C. difficile is currently antibiotic-based therapy but this can be problematic due to antibiotic resistance.
+Treatment for cases of C. difficile uses antibiotic-based therapy but can be problematic due to antibiotic resistance.
 There is no effective licensed vaccine for the prophylactic treatment of C. difficile but significant advances are being made in this area.

-Our highly purified Clostridium difficile Toxin preparations come in a variety of ribotypes and are suitable for numerous assays including cytoxicity.
-They are available in a range of pack sizes and all come lyophilised for ease of storage and use.
-Our toxoids are prepared from the formaldehyde treatment of the toxins and are suitable as an immunogen and in clinical diagnostics assays.
+Our highly purified Clostridium difficile toxin preparations come in a variety of ribotypes and are suitable for numerous assays including cytotoxicity.
+Assays are available in a range of pack sizes and all come lyophilised for ease of storage and use.
+Our toxoids are prepared from formaldehyde treatment of toxins and are suitable for use as immunogens and in clinical diagnostics assays.

-Our Clostridium specific antibodies recognise toxins and enzymes from Clostridium genus of gram-positive bacteria.
+Our Clostridium-specific antibodies recognise toxins and enzymes from the Clostridium genus of gram-positive bacteria.
 Clostridium antibodies supplied by The Native Antigen Company are suitable for use in immunoassay research and development.

-These include antibodies specific for C. Difficile toxin A and B, the C. Difficile GDH enzyme, and also antibodies specific for C. Tetani toxin.
+These include antibodies specific for C. difficile toxins A and B, C. difficile GDH antigen (enzyme), and antibodies specific to C. tetani toxin.

 Check out our FAQ section for answers to the most frequently asked questions about our website and company.